-4.1.
-Impacts on biomass
+304 4.1 Impacts on biomass

 Either PTEs or organic pollutants have influences on biomass of plants and microbes (which play critical role in the remediation of contaminated soil), but their combined effect on the bio-toxicity is not a simple superposition.
-Figure 3 indicates the combined effect of multiple pollutants on the biomass of soil biota.
-Both PTEs and organic pollutants cause oxidative stress to the organisms (Khillare et al., 2012; Wu et al., 2013; Wu et al., 2015).
-On one hand, the co-occurrence of different pollutants might exert synergistic toxicity and further restrict the growth and biomass of plants and microorganisms (Sun et al., 2011).
-On the other hand, the formation of complex between PTEs and organic pollutant also decreases the bioavailability of pollutants thereby reducing the biological toxicity.
+Fig. 3 indicates the combined effect of multiple pollutants on the biomass of soil biota.
+Both PTEs and organic pollutants cause oxidative stress to the organisms (Khillare et al., 2012; Wu et al., 2015; Wu et al., 2013).
+On one hand, the co-occurrence of different pollutants ty and further restrict the growth and biomass of plants might exert synergistic toxic and microorganisms (Sun et al., 2011).
+On the other hand, the formation of complex and organic pollutant also decreases the bioavailability of pollutants between PTEs thereby reduces the biological toxicity.